trimstray/nginx-admins-handbook/README.md

 For upstream NGINX packaging paths can be as follows (it depends on the type of system):

-- `/etc/nginx` - is the default configuration root for the NGINX service<br>
+- `/etc/nginx` - is the default configuration root for the NGINX service
   * other locations: `/usr/local/etc/nginx`, `/usr/local/nginx/conf`

-- `/etc/nginx/nginx.conf` - is the default configuration entry point used by the NGINX services, includes the top-level http block and all other configuration contexts and files<br>
+- `/etc/nginx/nginx.conf` - is the default configuration entry point used by the NGINX services, includes the top-level http block and all other configuration contexts and files
   * other locations: `/usr/local/etc/nginx/nginx.conf`, `/usr/local/nginx/conf/nginx.conf`

 - `/usr/share/nginx` - is the default root directory for requests, contains `html` directory and basic static files
+  * other locations: `html/` in root directory

 - `/var/log/nginx` - is the default log (access and error log) location for NGINX
   * other locations: `logs/` in root directory

-- `/var/cache/nginx` - is the default temporary files location for NGINX<br>
+- `/var/cache/nginx` - is the default temporary files location for NGINX
   * other locations: `/var/lib/nginx`

-- `/etc/nginx/conf` - contains custom/vhosts configuration files<br>
+- `/etc/nginx/conf` - contains custom/vhosts configuration files
   * other locations:  `/etc/nginx/conf.d`, `/etc/nginx/sites-enabled` (I can't stand this debian-like convention...)

-- `/var/run/nginx` - contains information about NGINX process(es)<br>
+- `/var/run/nginx` - contains information about NGINX process(es)
   * other locations: `/usr/local/nginx/logs`, `logs/` in root directory

 #### Commands